bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 If an enumeration is supplied to provide a list of controlled values, then the datatype name should be set as the datatype name of the values in the enumeration.
 See the description of [Column: Enumeration](#field-enumeration).
 For example, if an enumeration of `0 = Blood | 1 = Saliva` was specified for a field the datatype name for this field would be `integer`, since the values of this enumeration are integers.
 Similarly, if an enumeration of `RBC = Red Blood Cells | WBC = White Blood Cells` is specified for a field then the datatype name for that field would be `string`, since the values of this enumeration are strings.

-Datatype names MUST be all lowercase, thus `integer` rather than `Integer`.
+Datatype names are CASE SENSITIVE.
+The case used MUST be the same as in the XML Schema Datatypes specification.
+For example, `integer` is valid while `Integer` is not valid.

 #### Field Datatype Names